Definition of Mentorship: What Is a Mentor and Do You Need One?

 - Open to learning from the mentee

 Overall, you will know what feels right when you have met a good match.
-You will feel comfortable with your mentor and you will feel like they have a lot to offer you that is directly related to your field of work.
-If this is not true within the first few times you meet, it is perfectly acceptable to end the mentorship and seek someone new.
+You must feel comfortable with your mentor.
+You should feel like they have a lot to offer you that is directly related to your field of work.
+If this is not true within the first few times you meet, it is perfectly acceptable to end the mentorship.
+Remember: It’s not a failure to move on and seek someone new.

 You may want to request a meetup or interview before formally accepting a mentorship arrangement.
 Here is an important note, though: Keep in mind that both of you will be getting to know one another during this meetup, and both of you will be accepting your roles—not just you accepting them.
-You should also be prepared to answer questions about your background and expectations, and try to make a good impression.
+Prepare to answer questions about your background and expectations, and try to make a good impression.

 How to Make Your Mentorship Successful